Connect TRIGGERcmd integrations

 Popular TRIGGERcmd workflows.

-Automate local commands on your PC by integrating TRIGGERcmd with Make
+Automate Your PC Commands by Connecting TRIGGERcmd to Make

-Easily trigger local commands on your PC or Mac based on events in any of the thousands of apps supported by Make.
+Easily trigger local computer commands based on events in any of the thousands of cloud services supported by Make.

 FAQ